deconst/integrated/README.md

       # be anything particularly difficult.
       export ADMIN_APIKEY="50d1606d4bd6bd1a5f2adefdcae603deff9b012a164cb8bf0b68caf3638d8e868""
       ```

    1. Set the domain name of the published documentation site:
       ```bash
       # Set this to the domain name of the site you're interested in.
       export PRESENTED_URL_DOMAIN=deconst.horse
       ```

-   1. Set the location of your `nexus-control` repository.
+   1. Set the location of your control repository.
 For
-      example:
+      example, for `deconst.horse`:
       ```bash
       # Set this to a path to a control repository on your local
       # machine to preview local changes to a control repository.
       unset CONTROL_REPO_HOST_PATH
-      export CONTROL_REPO_HOST_PATH="/Users/writer1/nexus-control"
+      export CONTROL_REPO_HOST_PATH="/Users/writer1/deconst-docs-control"
-      ```
-   1. Set _presenter_ developer mode to true:
-      ```bash
-      # "true" or "false", whether the presenter should load assets directly
-      # from the control repo, or via the assets container export
-      PRESENTER_DEVMODE=true
       ```

 ## Start integrated services